 Here are just some things you can do in London…

-Chelsea Football Club is a professional football club based in Fulham, London, UK that competes in the English Premier League, of which they are reigning champions.
-Founded in 1905, the club’s home ground since then has been Stamford Bridge.
+Arsenal Football Club is a professional football club based in Highbury, London, England, that plays in the Premier League, the top flight of English football.

 Step on the London Eye today and experience London from above whilst some of the most famous landmarks unfold beneath you!